-Jeffery Bergman: Offline, your trade shows, having a presence at the trade shows, because you have the buyers from Europe, you have the buyers from mainland China, you have the buyers from South America, from Africa, from the US that come and visit the trade shows.
+Jeffery Bergman: Offline, your trade shows, having a presence at the trade shows because you have the buyers from Europe, you have the buyers from mainland China, you have the buyers from South America, from Africa, from the US that comes and visit the trade shows.
 But they’re quite expensive.
 Online, I’ve seen people that have done quite well with Etsy, with Gem Rock Auction.
-It used to be that Ebay was a great platform, but the competition now is so fierce.
-You do a search on ruby cabochons and you get 45,000 things offered, so it’s become an impractical, an overweight platform with the volume of things available for sale.
+It used to be that eBay was a great platform, but the competition now is so fierce.
+You do a search on ruby cabochons and you get 45,000 things offered, so it’s become an impractical, overweight platform with the volume of things available for sale.
 So whatever I gave you would be an opinion based on no personal experience.

 Jeffery Bergman: My business model is completely different.
 My business model is based on reputation and relationships.
-I stopped doing trade shows decades ago and now I supply dealers who do trade shows and that’s where I’ve chosen to stay, but certainly there’s some very, very successful online retailers.
+I stopped doing trade shows decades ago and now I supply dealers who do trade shows and that’s where I’ve chosen to stay, but certainly, there are some very, very successful online retailers.
 I know that if you put together a good website with a good B to B or/and B to C platform, that there are people who do very well with it.
 I have a Pakistani friend of mine, who, he’s not a rich guy and he runs a few online sales with Gem Rock Auction and Etsy and some of the other ones, and he was doing business through COVID.
 He was continuing to sell on a weekly basis, covering all of his expenses, and here I am twiddling my thumbs.
 Haven’t written an invoice since Tucson, waiting to do some.

 Jeffery Bergman: Okay, certainly, I can write one invoice that’ll be his whole year of business, but he’s feeding his family on his online presence, whereas, I’m just spending savings.
 So hat’s off to the people that have found a successful niche there, but I’m not the guy to give you advice in that department, sorry.